The guide can be downloaded here updated for December 2020.

-The use of rent strikes in 1891 helped win the Dockers’ Strike in London’s East End as part of a wider civil unrest.
-However, probably the most famous use of rent strikes was initiated by women in the Clyde area of Glasgow during a housing shortage at the start of IWW.
-Landlords lost no time in racking up rents, but women who had been brought together in large numbers to work in munitions factories, organised strike committees and coordinated action involving around 20,000 tenants.
+Probably the most famous rent strike was initiated by women in the Clyde area of Glasgow during a housing shortage at the start of World War I. Landlords lost no time in racking up rents, but women who had been brought together in large numbers to work in munitions factories, organised strike committees and coordinated action involving around 20,000 tenants.

 The strike was powerful enough to force then Prime Minister Lloyd-George to introduce legislation which returned rents to pre-war levels, as well changing the law on eviction.
 It has been used periodically across the country since this time and almost always with success.